-As a part of developing our report, we listened to hundreds of children and young people about the costs of school, and asked them to imagine how missing out on certain elements of school life might make them feel.
+As a part of developing our child poverty report, we listened to hundreds of children and young people about the costs of school.

 Our resources are designed to help children and young people, staff and governors at schools to map the costs that might be difficult for children and families to afford – both over the course of the school day and over the school year.

 We have also created a resource to help young people in youth clubs and community groups to come up with priorities to improve their local area.

 We’ve created a lesson plan called the Revolve Project for KS2, KS3 and KS4 that encourages children and young people to set up uniform re-use shops in their schools.